Bohan7/Complete_sentence_detection/README.md

 Siran Li (321825)

 ## Notes
-The packages used in the projectcan be installed using:
+The packages used in the project can be installed using:

 ``pip install transformers``